vscode-reborn-ai/vscode-reborn-ai/README.md

 ### Proxies

 We've set up a proxy for anyone that needs it at `https://openai-proxy.dev/v1`.
 It's running [x-dr/chatgptProxyAPI](https://github.com/x-dr/chatgptProxyAPI) code on CloudFlare Workers.
-This is mainly for anyone who wants to use OpenAI, but cannot due to api.openai.com being blocked in your region.
+This is for anyone who cannot access the OpenAI API because api.openai.com is blocked in their region.

 ## Internationalization

-Translated to: 🇬🇧 🇨🇳 🇮🇳 🇪🇸 🇦🇪 🇧🇩 🇸🇦 🇫🇷 🇷🇺 🇵🇰 🇩🇪 🇯🇵 🇮🇩 🇧🇷 🇮🇹 🇹🇭 🇵🇱 🇻🇳 🇵🇭 🇳🇱 🇺🇦 🇵🇹 🇹🇷 🇪🇬 🇰🇷
+**Translated to:** 🇬🇧 🇨🇳 🇮🇳 🇪🇸 🇦🇪 🇧🇩 🇸🇦 🇫🇷 🇷🇺 🇵🇰 🇩🇪 🇯🇵 🇮🇩 🇧🇷 🇮🇹 🇹🇭 🇵🇱 🇻🇳 🇵🇭 🇳🇱 🇺🇦 🇵🇹 🇹🇷 🇪🇬 🇰🇷

-Most of this extension has been translated to a number of languages.
-The translations are not perfect and may not be correct in some places.
-If you'd like to help with translations, please see the [i18n discussion](https://github.com/vscode-reborn-ai/vscode-reborn-ai/discussions/20).
+Most of this extension is localized.
+Some translations may not be correct.
+If you would like to help with translations, please see the [i18n discussion](https://github.com/vscode-reborn-ai/vscode-reborn-ai/discussions/20).

 ## Changelog